invoiceninja/invoiceninja.github.io/docs/user-guide/recurring-invoices.md

 :MONTHYEAR (+, -) :MONTHYEAR :MONTHYEAR+1
 ```

-## Reserved keyword for date ranges
+## Date Ranges

-Previously listed keywords are _super_ cool, but what if we have to generate for example:
+Simple keywords are handy, but sometimes you need a full range — for example:

 > Gym membership: February 2021 to February 2023

-It's easy as typing following:
+Type it like this:

 > Gym membership: [MONTHYEAR|MONTHYEAR+24]

-Gym membership: February 2021 to February 2023 🎉
+Gym membership: February 2021 to February 2023.

 ![alt text](/assets/images/recurring_invoices/reserved-keywords-monthyear-preview.png "Screenshot of PDF")

-Another way to do it this:
+You can also spell it out the long way:

 > Gym membership: :MONTH :YEAR to :MONTH :YEAR+2

-Keep in mind that **[MONTHYEAR|MONTHYEAR]** syntax will take care of **overlapping dates**.
+The **[MONTHYEAR|MONTHYEAR]** syntax handles overlapping dates cleanly, so ranges that cross a year boundary stay tidy.

 ### Supported combinations